BAKFlip Tonneau Covers: Frequently Asked Questions

 Absolutely not!
 Water runs along the inner track which acts as a "rain gutter" as well.
 This track is open ended at the back.
 This means that if the truck is parked up hill, water is collected in the inner track and drains right at the back edge of the tailgate and runs out of the back of the truck, leaving your cargo area dry.
 Water ever getting to this "channeled gutter is really rare under any circumstance!(read question above)

 - Question: How does the cover operate in snow, ice, extreme sun and other seasonal extremes?

 The BAKFlip has has superior weather resistance in all types of weather.
-This cover is designed to outlast your truck and it can handle all the Sun, Rain, Snow, Ice, (and even hail!), or whatever Mother Nature throws at it.
+This cover is extremely durable and it can handle all the Sun, Rain, Snow, Ice, Mother Nature can throw at it.

 - How do you seal the cover at the tailgate?
 And the front edge?

 The cover overlaps the front edge and the tailgate.
-Under the cover at both ends, there is a high quality pressure seal that seals water and dust out.
+Under the cover at both ends, there is a high quality EPDM seal or "sweep" that covers the width of the bed at the tailgate and front of the cover to help seal out water and dust out.

 OPERATION/FUNCTION OF THE COVER